Close Down Information

 c) There are no other additional fees or charges.
 You may read about additional fees or charges in EZYPAY's terms and conditions, however, you won't ever pay any of these, we have absorbed them for you :)

-1) PRACTICE ISN'T A MUST BUT IS RECOMMENDED
+1) PRACTICE ISN'T REQUIRED BUT HIGHLY RECOMMENDED

 b) Children often won’t practice, this is normal and to be expected.
-Research shows that just the weekly lesson alone is enough to make permanent positive changes in a child’s brain that will last a lifetime.
+Research shows that just the weekly lesson alone is enough to make permanent, positive changes in a child’s brain that will last a lifetime.

 2) AMOUNT OF PRACTICE TIME